Back to top

 As mentioned above, a farrier is a person who knows how to trim and shape horse hooves and correctly fit horseshoes.
 They also look at the hooves’ overall health, often the first to spot a budding problem.

 This is a specialist position that also requires a great deal of physical strength.
-British Farriers are required to go through a four-year apprenticeship and then be registered through the Farriers’ Registration Council.
+British FarriersOpens in a new tab. are required to go through a four-year apprenticeship and then be registered through the Farriers’ Registration Council.
 The United States does not require official licensing or registration, although it is encouraged, and there are those that want this changed.

-There is a wide range in farrier income, and different surveys report different figures.
+There is a wide range in farrier income,Opens in a new tab. and different surveys report different figuresOpens in a new tab..
 Those working in the horseracing industry can make up to 200,000 dollars.
 However, in some parts of the United States, some farriers make as little as $18,749.

 Government regulations in the UK help keep the bottom salary of farriers higher.
 However, apprentice salary is about half the rate of the bottom tiers of qualified farriers.